vanilla/vanilla-connect-php/README.md

 Example: `https://forum.yourdomain.com/authenticate/vanilla-connect/1234`.

+Notes:
-*The query string and fragment parts of the URLs are not validated.*
+- The query string and fragment parts of the URLs are not validated.
+- The validation is case insensitive.

 *For more example check the [Usage example](#usage-exampe) section.*

 ## Usage example